 Price

 It all boils down to your budget.
-How much are you willing to invest in a quality shelter without breaking the bank.
+How much will you invest in a quality shelter without breaking the bank?
 The amount of money you are willing to invest in that project will determine the size, quality, and design of the RV carport.

 Types of RV Carports

-There are three types of RV shelters – regular roof, vertical roof, and a frame roof.
-The most common materials used for carports are vinyl and metal.
+There are three types of RV shelters: regular roofs, vertical roofs, and frame roofs.
+Vinyl and metal are the most common materials used for carports.

-Vinyl carports are canopies that affix to a steel frame.
+Vinyl carports are canopies that are affixed to a steel frame.
 Metal shelters are of higher quality and made of steel.

 Regular Roof